Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The past perfect formula

-When to use the past perfect
+When you need the past perfect

 Another time to use the past perfect is when you are expressing a condition and a result:

-If I had woken up earlier this morning, I would have caught Tootles red-handed.
+If Tobias had woken up earlier this morning, he would have caught the bus.

 The past perfect is used in the part of the sentence that explains the condition (the if-clause).
+It is used alongside the past perfect conditional (would have caught).

-When not to use the past perfect
+When not to use the past perfect tense

-I had cleaned it off the door.
+This morning, I had cleaned the kitchen floor.

-How to make the past perfect negative
+How to make the past perfect tense negative

-How to ask a question in the past perfect
+How to ask a question in the past perfect tense

 The formula for asking a question in the past perfect tense is had + [subject] + [past participle].